 F. Reassignment of a Case Before the ALJ Hearing

 A HOCALJ or other management ALJ may reassign a case to a different ALJ when it is necessary to ensure that the claimant will have his or her case heard in a timely manner;

-The ALJ who was assigned the case initially is not available to conduct the hearing because of death, retirement, resignation, illness, or other cause resulting in prolonged leave of 20 or more days; or
+The ALJ who was assigned the case initially is not available to conduct the hearing because of death, retirement, resignation, illness, or other cause resulting in prolonged absence of 20 or more days; or

 The ALJ who was assigned the case is unavailable on short notice due to illness or other exigency, and the ALJ gave consent to the reassignment.